colts70/The-Sematic-Stack/README.md

 URL answers where meaning lives, your main webite.

-Sitemap answers what concepts exist its the actual directory the first hop, crawl here first.
-The offical public ground for AI. /sitemap (DFH anchor) → semantic crawl declaration → “start here” → directory of conceptual surfaces, not URLs
+Sitemap answers what concepts exist its the actual directory, crawl here first.
+The offical public ground for AI. /sitemap (DFH anchor) → semantic crawl declaration” → directory of conceptual surfaces, not URLs

 Canonical what it is NOT (ambiguity fix)

-✅ Professional Defaults (Keep It Clean) Use HTTPS only

-Keep the root descriptor tiny and stable

-Keep anchors minimal and machine-readable

-Prefer index.jsonld per anchor for predictable fetching

-Treat /url + /canonical as your anti-ambiguity layer

 High-Level Architecture text
 / ├https://yourdomain.com/.well-known/stack │ └─ stack ├─ ai.json ├─ sitemap.xml ├─ robots.txt └─ README.md